-- A recommendation for revision is forwarded to the Senate Chair. - 2.
-The recommendation shall be placed by the Senate Chair on the action agenda for the next meeting of the Senate Executive Committee. - The Senate Executive Committee reviews the recommendation and: - a.
-May agree by simple majority to include the recommendation on the action agenda for the next Senate meeting; or - May agree by simple majority to forward the recommendation to a standing committee or an ad hoc committee for additional review.
-Following this additional review, which is to be completed in a time frame appropriate to the magnitude of the revision, the recommendation is returned to the Senate Executive Committee as in No. 3.
+- 1. A recommendation for revision is forwarded to the Senate Chair. - 2.
+The recommendation shall be placed by the Senate Chair on the action agenda for the next meeting of the Senate Executive Committee. - 3.
+The Senate Executive Committee reviews the recommendation and: - May agree by simple majority to include the recommendation on the a. action agenda for the next Senate meeting; or - May agree by simple majority to forward the recommendation to a b. standing committee or an ad hoc committee for additional review.
+Following this additional review, which is to be completed in a time frame appropriate to the magnitude of the revision, the recommendation is returned to the Senate Executive Committee as in No. 3. - 4.
+For each recommendation placed on the action agenda of the Senate, the Senate may vote to: - Approve and forward the recommendation to the Provost; or a. - Not approve the recommendation and may return same to the referring b. committee with questions, comments or revisions.
+If the Senate returns the recommendation to the referring committee, the revision process must be initiated again pursuant to step "A/1" hereinabove. - Upon written approval by the Provost, each pertinent policy or procedural 5. revision/addition that is pertinent to the contents of the Faculty Handbook:

-- 4. For each recommendation placed on the action agenda of the Senate, the Senate may vote to: - a.
-Approve and forward the recommendation to the Provost; or - b.
-Not approve the recommendation and may return same to the referring committee with questions, comments or revisions.
-If the Senate returns the recommendation to the referring committee, the revision process must be initiated again pursuant to step "A/1" hereinabove. - 5.
-Upon written approval by the Provost, each pertinent policy or procedural revision/addition that is pertinent to the contents of the Faculty Handbook: - a.
+- a.
 Must be officially incorporated into the Handbook by June 30 of the same academic year in which the new or amended policy is adopted; - b.
 Will have an effective date of July 1 of the same academic year.

 XIII.B.
-Editorial Handbook Revisions: Editorial revisions include updates to the organizational structure, web addresses and names/titles as well as other similar non-substantive changes and may occur at the recommendation of any WKU employee.
+Editorial Handbook Revisions: Editorial revisions include updates to the organizational structure, web addresses and names/titles as well as other similar nonsubstantive changes and may occur at the recommendation of any WKU employee.
 The process for editorial revision is as follows:

-- 1. A recommendation for editorial revision is forwarded to the Senate Chair. - 2.
+- A recommendation for editorial revision is forwarded to the Senate Chair.
+1. - 2.
 The Senate Chair places the recommendation for editorial revision on the consent agenda for any meeting of the University Senate. - 3.
 The Senate shall at that meeting review each recommendation on the consent agenda.
-For each recommendation reviewed, the Senate may: - a.
-Approve the recommendation to be immediately incorporated into the "official" Handbook (hard copy and online version); or - b.
-Remove the recommendation from the consent agenda to the action agenda for discussion, and then: - i.
+For each recommendation reviewed, the Senate may: - Approve the recommendation to be immediately incorporated into the a. "official" Handbook (hard copy and online version); or - Remove the recommendation from the consent agenda to the action b. agenda for discussion, and then: - i.
 Approve the recommendation to be immediately incorporated into the "official Handbook (hard copy and online version); or - ii.
 Disapprove the recommendation and return same to the referring person/committee with questions, comments or revisions.
-If the Senate returns the recommendation to the referring person/committee, the revision process must be initiated again pursuant to step "B/1" hereinabove.
+If the Senate returns the recommendation to the referring person/committee, the revision process must be initiated again pursuant to step "B/1" hereinabove. - 4.
+The Senate will submit all editorial changes to the Provost.
+All changes adopted will be effective on the succeeding edition of the Faculty Handbook.